RoyalGh0st/StackLang/README.md

 # StackLang

-Work in progress, currently prototyping my new language concept.
+Work in progress on my new language, StackLang.
+Documentation is inside the docs folder.